Saturday, May 24, 2025

 Rendering

-That is, the more cores you have, the less time it’ll take to render something.
+Rendering, regardless of the software, is always a multi-threaded task.
+The more cores you have, the less time it’ll take to render.

-Thus once you’ve maximized on clock speed, you want to choose the CPU with the highest number of cores IF you want rendering to be fast.
+So, once you’ve maximized clock speed, go for the CPU with the highest core count if you want faster rendering.

 Multitasking

-It’s very very common for animators and artists to be using a couple or more animation software simultaneously.
-Ex: After Effects & Cinema 4D on top of the 3d modeling animation software.
-This is where multi-core CPUs also become useful.
+It’s very common for animators and artists to use multiple animation programs at once, like After Effects and Cinema 4D alongside 3D modeling software.
+This is where multi-core CPUs also come in handy.

 GPU Shaders vRAM Speed